rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 server
 ------
 bug fixes
-- correct handling for nodedown and node shutdown
-- fix bug erroneously reporting queues on shutdown nodes as deleted
+- do not report queues on down nodes as deleted
 - remove the rabbitmq-multi script
-- fix a bug preventing non-durable queues from being re-declared in a cluster after their nodes had gone down
+- [cluster] allow non-durable queues to be re-declared if their node has gone down
 - fix IPv6 support on Windows
 - cleanup some spurious errors in logs caused by client or server termination
 - do not ignore the RABBITMQ_LOG_BASE variable on Windows
 - fix a bug causing SSL connections to die on Erlang prior to R14 when using "rabbitmqctl list_connections" with the SSL options
+- various other fixes

 enhancements
-- add sender-selected distribution (i.e. add support for the CC and BCC headers).
+- sender-selected distribution (i.e. add support for the CC and BCC headers).
 See http://www.rabbitmq.com/extensions.html#sender-selected-distribution for more information.
 - greatly speed up routing for topic exchanges
-- add support for server-side consumer cancellation notifications.
+- server-side consumer cancellation notifications.
+See http://www.rabbitmq.com/extensions.html#consumer-cancel-notify for more information.
-  See
-    http://www.rabbitmq.com/extensions.html#consumer-cancel-notify
-  for more information.
 - have the server present its AMQP extensions in a "capabilities"